 Other Sleep Disorders

-Sleep drunkenness goes hand in hand with other disorders, including sleep apnea and sleepwalking.
-However, it’s been found that by getting to the root cause of the disorder and fixing the problem, the other conditions tend to go away as well.
+Sleep drunkenness often appears with other parasomnia disorders, including sleep apnea and sleepwalking.
+However, it’s been found that by getting to the root cause of the disorder and fixing the underlying problem, the other conditions tend to go away as well.

-Getting too much or not enough rest are both associated with episodes.
-To reduce the likelihood of suffering from this condition, it’s recommended to get at least six hours of shuteye each night, being careful not exceed nine hours.
+Getting too much or not enough rest are both associated with episodes of confusional arousals.
+To reduce the likelihood of disoriented arousal, it’s recommended to get at least six hours of shuteye nightly and be careful not to exceed nine hours.

-Being worried is the same as being stressed.
-If you’re feeling either stressed or worried, it’s not always easy to quiet your mind and stop these emotions.
 Some helpful tactics include meditating or doing something relaxing before bed.
-Resist checking emails or social media before bed, as that can also make falling asleep more challenging.
+Also, resist checking emails or social media before bed, as that can also make falling asleep more challenging.

 Bipolar and Depressive Disorders

-People with mental health conditions are also more likely to experience this condition.
+People with mental health conditions are also more likely to experience confusional arousal.
 Medications could either help or worsen the frequency of episodes.
-Those with these disorders should take extra care to maintain their health in every other aspect of their life, including following a regular and consistent sleeping schedule.
+Those with these sleep disorders should take extra care to maintain their health, including following a consistent and regular sleep schedule.

 To receive an official diagnosis, you’ll need to be seen by a doctor who specializes in sleep.
-The first step in the evaluation is often a journal that you’ll keep for two weeks.
-The doctor will evaluate your entries and look for patterns or potential causes that could be responsible for the disorder.
+The first step is often a sleep journal to record y ourlseep patterns.
+The doctor may evaluate your entries and look for potential causes that could be responsible for confusional arousal.

-You’ll also have to share your complete medical history with the doctor, again to determine potential causes.
-In some cases, a formal sleep study may be needed.
-A study in a lab will monitor you for movement and apneas, and there will also be a visual recording, so the doctor will be able to watch you the entire time to see if there’s anything out of the ordinary happening.
+You may need to share your medical history to seek potential triggers.
+In some cases, a formal sleep study may be required.
+A study in a lab may monitor you for movement and apneas.

 Before heading to a medical professional, you can do a self-test to see if you might be experiencing sleep drunkenness.
-Here are four questions to ask yourself as provided by Sleep Education:
+Here are four questions to ask yourself:

-- Have you been told that you act strangely or seem confused if they wake you?
+- Have you been told that you act strangely or seem confused upon rousing?

 - Have the people who are waking you ever noted that you seem hostile or aggressive?

-- Have you ever done anything inappropriate during this time?
+- Have you ever done anything inappropriate upon waking?

-To answer these questions accurately, you’ll need the help of a friend, roommate or relative that lives with you.
-If you’re experiencing any of these situations, you’re not likely to remember them, so a witness can help shed some light.
+To answer these questions accurately, you may need the help of a friend, roommate, or relative that lives with you.
+If you’re experiencing any of these situations, you’re not likely to remember them, so a witness may help shed some light.

-The first recommended course of action is likely to be treating any other sleep disorders.
-The reason is that once those are under control, confusional arousal often dissipates on its own.
+Before taking treatment into your own hands, speak to a specialist first to get a formal plan.
+The first course of action is often treating any other sleep disorders.
+The reason is that once those are under control, confusional arousal usually dissipates on its own.